 Anywhere you step in the Holy Land, you are following in the footsteps of the men and women in the Bible.
 One of these places is the City of David in Jerusalem.
 Nadav Shragai writes at JNS that while Palestinians try to use this site to deny Jewish ties to the Holy City, it continues to be a fount of biblical history and truths:

 Tags: Anti-Israel Bias City of David Israel Jerusalem JNS Nadav Shragai Palestinians

 A photo of the U.S. Ambassador to Israel David Friedman and U.S. envoy Jason Greenblatt on July 1 striking a thin, symbolic wall with a sledgehammer—a wall built to separate two parts of the ancient Pilgrimage Road—became the headline of the archaeological site’s inauguration ceremony.

 The road is one of the most sensational archaeological discoveries to be made in Jerusalem since Israel’s establishment.
 On this road, which was remarkably preserved under the ashes of the Roman destruction, many thousands of Jews, according to the historical descriptions, walked to the Temple Mount in Second Temple times, after a ritual bath in the nearby Siloam Pool.

-Over the past five years, Israeli archaeologists have uncovered 350 meters of this road, including numerous artifacts that bring to life the last battle in Jerusalem, about 2,000 years ago, between the Jewish rebels and the Romans…
+Over the past five years, Israeli archaeologists have uncovered 350 meters of this road in the City of David, including numerous artifacts that bring to life the last battle in Jerusalem, about 2,000 years ago, between the Jewish rebels and the Romans…

 And now the Pilgrimage Road has been discovered.
 Only about 350 of the 700-meter road have been uncovered so far.
 Although the prevailing opinion was that Herod built the road, it turns out it was built in the time of the Roman governors who came after him, specifically in the days of the Roman governor Pontius Pilate.